 - Black People Face Higher COVID Infections & Deaths.
 Should They Have Lower Age Cutoffs for Vaccines?
 (Democracy Now!; video): Dr. Oni Blackstock, a primary care and HIV physician, argues that age cutoffs should be lowered or removed for Black people in order to speed up inoculations, noting that Black Americans are twice as likely to die from COVID-19 as white Americans.

 Please note: If a webinar listed is in the past and the recording has not yet been linked from this page, click the link to see if the organization has posted the recording recently.

-- COVID-19 (Coronavirus) (Transgender Law Center - TLC): Resources and an ongoing weekly video call series via TLC's Facebook page on how trans people can support each other and advocate at a local, state, and federal level for the care, resources, and support they deserve.
-Check Facebook page for weekly times, and this page for archives of past conversations.
+- COVID-19 (Coronavirus) (Transgender Law Center - TLC): Resources and videos on how trans people can support each other and advocate at a local, state, and federal level for the care, resources, and support they deserve.

 - #PWNCares Sister Circle Virtual Support Group (Positive Women's Network - USA — PWN-USA): PWN-USA is starting a new virtual support group via videoconference on Zoom, which you can also join by phone.
 After clicking the link and completing the form, you will receive the link and call-in info.